Last updated on March 9th, 2022 at 04:05 pmReading Time: 5 minutes

 Reducing Inputs & Calculating Hay Savings

-The above examples are why Greenfield encourages ranchers to do cost/benefit analysis, not on upfront price by the ton, but on a per-head-per day or per-cow-per-year basis.
+The above examples are why Greenfield encourages ranchers to do a cost/benefit analysis, not on upfront price by the ton, but on a per-head-per day or per-cow-per-year basis.
 And do that analysis on all your inputs, he says.

 Doing that, he says, allows you to make the best decisions you can—for today, for next year, next decade, next generation.
 “It’s about more than just tubs,” he says.
 “It’s about shouldering up with the ranching industry and doing the right thing by them, for their production, for their profitability, for their efficiency.”